 This summer the big push for ISAF will be Kandahar City.
 The urban terrain there looks just like the picture above of downtown Jalalabad.
 Although you would not know it from this week’s tragic shooting, the American military has considerable experience in urban counterinsurgency fighting.
 That was what the Iraq surge was all about – taking back the cities to halt ethnic cleansing while simultaneously peeling Al Qaeda away from the Sunni population.
-The big message from General Petraeus at that time was to stop commuting to the fight and establish fortified positions from which to control neighborhoods, thus bringing 24/7 local security with joint American/Iraqi patrols.
+The big message from General Petraeus at that time was to stop commuting to the fight and establish fortified positions from which to control neighborhoods.

-In the east things are not looking too great for the international efforts in Afghanistan.
-The districts of Sherzad and Khogyani, areas less than 20 miles away from the Taj, are under complete Taliban control.
+In the east things are not looking great either.
+The districts of Sherzad and Khogyani, less than 20 miles away from the Taj, are under complete Taliban control.
 Our local nationals who are from villages in these district can no longer travel to their homes.
 Yesterday there was another small arms attack on the Jalalabad to Kabul road.
-It was not much of an attack really, and did not even bottle up traffic for too long.
-What was interesting was the attackers struck along the boundary which separates areas of responsibility between the French Army (Kabul Province) and American Army (Laghman Province), which resulted in only Afghan police responding to the attack while units of the Afghan Army were on holiday routine not 2 miles further down the road.
-Make of that what you will, but enemy units that know how to work unit boundaries are demonstrating tactical competence which is not cool.
-As bad as things look in the south, all of it could change overnight if we were able to successfully clear and hold Kandahar City and the major village complexes around the city while continuing to hold what the Marines have cleared in the Helmand Province.
+The attackers struck along the boundary which separates areas of responsibility between the French Army (Kabul Province) and American Army (Laghman Province), which resulted in only Afghan police responding to the attack while units of the Afghan Army were on holiday routine not 2 miles further down the road.
+Make of that what you will, but enemy units that know how to work unit boundaries are demonstrating tactical competence.
+As bad as things look in the south, all of it could change if we clear and hold Kandahar City and the major village complexes around the city while continuing to hold what the Marines have cleared in the Helmand Province.
 Driving out the forces sponsored by the Quetta Shura from their home provinces and keeping them out would be a devastating psychological blow to all the other bad actors in the east and south east as well as a huge victory for Afghan people.

 But here is the thing…..politics.
 The linked article covers it pretty well.
-What ISAF hopes to do is use international forces operating in conjunction with the Afghan Army to chase the Taliban out of the second largest city in the country while simultaneously working to replace the current racketeering-infected government with one which is recognized by Afghans as being more inclusive and less corrupt.
+What ISAF hopes to do is use international forces operating in conjunction with the Afghan Army to chase the Taliban out of the second largest city in the country.
+Simultaneously they want to replace the current racketeering-infected government with one which is recognized by Afghans as being more inclusive and less corrupt.
 The first step in accomplishing that mission would seem to be removing Karzai’s half brother, Ahmed Wali Karzai (AWK), from the scene which, apparently, is not going to happen.
 Instead, the military is going to attempt to work around and “contain” him.
 This is not because of his rumored association with the CIA, but because the military realizes it has no real knowledge of Kandahar’s mafia-influenced political scene and thus no ability to predict the ramifications of removing the guy perched at the very top.
-That is probably an indication that AWK is on the CIA payroll.
-It would be typical to learn we have been paying him millions of dollars for years now for “intelligence” and yet have no visibility into the important political structure which he currently leads.
-Typical.

-ISAF wanst to clear the city in a slow, deliberate, methodical fashion, spending lots of time in hopes of avoiding casualties.
-The Taliban appear to be trying to draw them into the city ahead of schedule in an attempt to bleed them.
+ISAF wants to clear the city in a slow, deliberate, methodical fashion, spending lots of time in hopes of avoiding casualties.
+The Taliban appear to be trying to draw them into the city ahead of schedule and then bleed them.
 If they are successful at inflicting casualties (and not even heavy casualties, just a few a day, a number which would have been irrelevant in past wars) then they will completely derail ISAF.
 If that happens, RC South will want to throw the Marines into the fray and we’ll lose everything they have gained over the past 18 months in a bid to win Kandahar.
 So we shall see.
 The way things look to me at the moment, the entire Afghanistan operation now depends on being successful at both eliminating the Taliban and the corrupt government from Kandahar.
-That is a very difficult mission.
+That is a difficult mission the military cannot accomplish alone.